onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 ## 310 sprites too many ##

-We're going to take a na&iuml;ve approach to start, just to get something up on the screen.
+We're going to take a na&iuml;ve approach to start, just to get something on the screen.
 We'll use a 32x32 tile set, and put a `<div>` in the DOM for every tile in the game.

     var tileWidth = 32